-What does freedom have to do with rising from the dead?
+What is the connection between personal freedom and rising from the dead?

-The Stamp Act assaulted the right to be left alone in the home, and the tax for the Church of England assaulted the freedom to choose to support one's own means of worship.
-The two taxes together caused many colonists to realize they needed to secede from England and form their own country in which freedom would be protected by the government, not assaulted by it.
+The Stamp Act assaulted the right to be left alone in the home, and the Church of England tax assaulted the free exercise of religion.
+These two laws caused many colonists to realize they needed to secede from Great Britain and form their own country, in which freedom would be protected by the government, not assaulted by it.

-We know from the events 2,000 years ago, which Christians commemorate and celebrate this week, that freedom is the essential means to discover and unite with the truth.
-And to Christians, the personification, the incarnation, the perfect manifestation of truth is the Son of God.
+We know, from events 2,000 years ago that Christians commemorate this week, that freedom is the essential means to discover and unite with the truth.
+To Christians, the personification, the incarnation and the perfect manifestation of truth is Jesus -- who is the Christ, the Son of God and the Son of the Blessed Virgin Mary.

 On the first Holy Thursday, Jesus attended a traditional Jewish Passover Seder.
-Catholics believe that at that last supper, He performed two miracles so that we could stay united to Him.
+Catholics believe that at His last supper, Jesus performed two miracles so that we could stay united to Him.
 He transformed ordinary bread and wine into His own body, blood, soul and divinity, and He empowered His disciples and their successors to do the same.

-But, like the colonists who fought the oppression of the king, we the living can only achieve our hopes if we have freedom.
-And that requires a government that protects freedom, not one that shrinks it.
+What does Easter mean?
+Easter means that there's hope for the dead.
+If there's hope for the dead, there's hope for the living.
+But like the colonists who fought the oppression of the king, we the living can achieve our hopes only if we have freedom.
+And that requires a government that protects freedom, not one that assaults it.